 The artwork Hulda & Lilli (2023) examines empathy through storytelling.
 The work is an inventive human experiment, which aims to draw out an emotional reaction and encourages viewers to probe into the making of their feelings.
 The immersive installation offers two paths with different perspectives – who or what will you empathize with?
 In the work, anthropomorphism – seeing human-like features in other animals and beings – is calculated, and the visitors might be led astray at a first glance.

-The artwork premiered at Maija Tammi’s solo exhibition Empathy Machine at The Finnish Museum of Photography, in Helsinki, Finland, March 30th – August 27th, 2023.
+The artwork premiered at Maija Tammi’s solo exhibition Empathy Machine at The Finnish Museum of Photography, in Helsinki, Finland, March 2023.
 Hulda & Lilli is also an art book by Kult Books.
+The installation has since been shown at MU Hybrid Art house in Eindhoven, the Netherlands in July 2024, and the next exhibition will be at Photo Museum Ireland in November 2025.

 Installation image.
 Hulda & Lilli, Empathy Machine, The Finnish Museum of Photography, March 30 – August 27, 2023.
 Photograph: Angel Gil.